Samsung Galaxy A71: Software

 On 18 August 2020, it was announced by Samsung that select Galaxy devices would be supported for three generations of Android software updates, of which the A71 was included.

 On 2 December 2020, the Galaxy A71 was announced to be eligible for the Android 11 upgrade with One UI 3.

-Owing to the A71 being listed for three generations of Android software updates, it's highly likely that the A71 will receive two more major Android upgrades after receiving Android 11.

 History

-The Samsung Galaxy A71 was announced and released in December of 2019 along with the Galaxy A51.
+The Samsung Galaxy A71 was announced and released in December 2019 along with the Galaxy A51.
 Samsung later announced a 5G variant in April 2020 featuring an Exynos 980 SoC.
 A 5G ultra-wideband version with mmWave support is exclusive to Verizon.